-- Officially named the White House, the White House in 1901, prior to being called the White House, people referred to it as the President's House, the Executive Mansion, or even the President's Palace.
+- Officially named the White House, the White House in 1901, before being called the White House, people referred to it as the President's House, the Executive Mansion, or even the President's Palace.

 - The first president to ride in a car, during his presidency, and was photographed on official White House business doing so on August 22, 1902.

 - 5th cousin to Franklin D. Roosevelt.

-- First American to win the Nobel Peace Prize.
+- He was the first American to win the Nobel Peace Prize.

 - On November 14, 1906, he became the first president to travel outside the United States on official business.
 He traveled to Panama.

-- Youngest man to ever serve as president, but not the youngest to be elected, that honor goes to John F. Kennedy.
+- The youngest man to ever serve as president, but not the youngest to be elected, that honor goes to John F. Kennedy.

 - The teddy bear was named after him.